-These areas cover children's development through literacy, mathematics, understanding the world and exploring arts and design.
+This area covers children's development through English, Mathematics, Understanding the World and Exploring Arts and Design.

 Throughout the year the children are working towards achieving the Early Learning Goals (ELG) in each of the areas mentioned above.
 The ELG's are considered to be what is expected for a child at the end of Reception.